MySQL 8.0 Reference Manual Including MySQL NDB Cluster 8.0

 Explicit configuration of one option does not prevent the automatic configuration of other options.

-If innodb_dedicated_server is enabled and innodb_buffer_pool_size is configured explicitly, variables configured based on buffer pool size use the buffer pool size value calculated according to the amount of memory detected on the server rather than the explicitly defined buffer pool size value.
+If innodb_dedicated_server is enabled and innodb_buffer_pool_size is configured explicitly in an option file, innodb_log_file_size and innodb_log_files_in_group are still automatically configured based on a buffer pool size value calculated according to the amount of memory detected on the server, even though that value is not used to configure the size of the buffer pool.

 Automatically configured settings are evaluated and reconfigured if necessary each time the MySQL server is started.